-TeleMetrum v2 has higher resolution barometric data than TeleMetrum v1, and so the constant calibration data is split out into a separate packet.
+TeleMetrum v2 and newer have higher resolution barometric data than TeleMetrum v1, and so the constant calibration data is split out into a separate packet.

-TeleMetrum v2 Sensor Data packets are transmitted once per second on the ground, 10 times per second during ascent and once per second during descent and landing
+TeleMetrum v2 and newer Sensor Data packets are transmitted once per second on the ground, 10 times per second during ascent and once per second during descent and landing

-TeleMetrum v2 Calibration Data packets are always transmitted once per second.
+TeleMetrum v2 and newer Calibration Data packets are always transmitted once per second.

 Table 8.
-TeleMetrum v2 Sensor Packet Contents
+TeleMetrum v2 and newer Sensor Packet Contents